Boeing CEO apologizes to families for aircraft safety failings

 - Oops!Something went wrong.Please try again later.

 Boeing CEO Dave Calhoun returns to his seat after speaking directly to family members of those killed in the Ethiopian Airlines Flight 302 and Lion Air Flight 610 crashes during his opening statement before a Senate Homeland Security and Governmental Affairs Investigations Subcommittee hearing on Boeing’s broken safety culture on Capitol Hill on June 18, 2024 in Washington, D.C.
-(Andrew Harnik/Getty Images)
+(Photo by Andrew Harnik/Getty Images)

 Boeing CEO David Calhoun on Tuesday apologized to the families of people who died in crashes in the manufacturer’s planes, while members of both parties on a U.S. Senate panel grilled the executive for failing on safety and transparency.